 In line with the generational shifts that took place in the 1960’s as baby boomers became agents for cultural change, the cubicle was introduced to the workplace; bringing freedom and individuality to employees.
 Giving them a workspace they could call their own and customize for their needs; empowering employees to master their own productivity and efficiency.
 This revolutionary concept in office design was a backlash to the cold and sterile open office environment that preceded it; evolving in a similar fashion as the open office we know today.

 The humble cubicle may be out of fashion, but still offers value in modern office spaces.
-Featured: Office Star Products SIS paneling.
+Featured: Office Star Products Systems in Stock paneling.

 While the cubicle brought autonomy to the workplace it also offered a way for employees to stay focused on their work by eliminating visual distractions and reducing sound by absorbing office noise.
 Employees could also personalize their workstation making it an extension of their self, which helped boost employee engagement and satisfaction.
 All of this was a win-win for employers looking for new ways to motivate and engage a new generation of employees.
 Over time however, the cubicle lost its luster as it began to create silos in the workplace, limiting information sharing with the lack of meaningful social interactions with coworkers throughout the work day outside of designated meeting and break times.